openebs/openebs/contribute/design/proposal-1.0-cstor-pool-volume-provisioning.md

        annotations:
          cas.openebs.io/config: |
            # the resource request and limits on the
-           # pool deployments can be passsed via this configuration
+           # pool deployments can be passed via this configuration
            # the format is similar to Kubernetes type: value.
            - name: PoolResourceRequests
              value: |-